Your Genesys Blog Subscription has been confirmed!

 And because members of Generation X totaled 56.8 million, or 60% of the workforce in 2018, engage them you must.

 Didn’t realize there were so many Gen Xers out there?
 It’s not surprising.
-This “middle child” generation (brooding right between the Baby Boomers and Millennials) generally don’t like to draw attention to themselves.
+This “middle child” generation (brooding right between the Baby Boomers and Millennials) generally doesn’t like to draw attention to themselves.
 Unlike their younger Millennial coworkers — who grew up receiving participation ribbons and praise — Gen X employees prefer that promotions and raises be based completely on merit.
 Grand gestures aren’t necessary employee engagement tactics for Gen X workers.
 Bonuses, tuition reimbursement and a flexible work environment can pay dividends in keeping these workers satisfied.

 Here We Are Now; Entertain Us